-Volume 51, Issue 8: March 28, 2025 Rural Communities (Monitor) CS/SB 110 (Simon) and HB 1427 (Griffitts) modernize support for fiscally constrained counties (FCC) by updating definitions and increasing the FCC threshold from \$5 million to \$10 million in property tax revenue.
+Volume 51, Issue 10: April 11, 2025 deployment of new technologies or cybersecurity infrastructure and to provide training support to the workforce.
+(Wagoner) Rural Communities (Monitor) CS/SB 110 (Simon) and HB 1427 (Griffitts) modernize support for fiscally constrained counties (FCC) by updating definitions and increasing the FCC threshold from \$5 million to \$10 million in property tax revenue.
 The bills boost FCC funding to at least \$50 million annually by shifting from direct-to-home satellite service tax to sales tax and establish new spending requirements for public safety, infrastructure, and other public purposes.
 The bills create the Office of Rural Prosperity within the Department of Commerce to assist rural communities with economic development and grant access.
 They also introduce a Rural Resource Directory to help local governments navigate funding opportunities.
 To address population declines, counties losing residents over the past decade would receive \$1 million block grants for growth initiatives.
 A competitive grant program would support local organizations driving economic development, site preparedness, and workforce training.
 Other key provisions include:

 - Increased infrastructure and business development funding, including \$45 million for the Rural Infrastructure Fund and an expansion of the Rural Revolving Loan Program. - Broadband expansion efforts through improved coordination and funding for rural connectivity. - Transportation investments, including \$50 million annually for arterial rural roads and increased funding for small county road assistance.
-Page 12 of 118 LEGISLATIVE BILL SUMMARIES Florida League of Cities
+Page 13 of 125 LEGISLATIVE BILL SUMMARIES Florida League of Cities

-Volume 51, Issue 8: March 28, 2025
+Volume 51, Issue 10: April 11, 2025

 - Education funding enhancements, such as tripling consortia grants for small school districts and a new Rural Incentive for Professional Educators program offering up to \$15,000 in loan repayment assistance.

 - Healthcare access improvements, including grants for rural hospitals, startup medical practices, and enhanced Medicaid reimbursements.

 The bills direct over \$25 million in nonrecurring funds to improve rural healthcare, telemedicine, and emergency response services while expanding Medicaid reimbursements for rural hospitals.
 CS/SB 110 was amended to clean up provisions and add clarity throughout the bill.
 (Wagoner)

 Other Bills of Interest

 HB 1125 (Owen) and SB 1264 (Collins) - Regional Planning and Economic Development

 EMERGENCY MANAGEMENT

 Emergencies (Oppose)

-CS/HB 1535 (McFarland) introduces significant changes to emergency management laws, imposing new restrictions on local governments regarding floodplain management, impact fees, disaster recovery processes, and emergency response coordination.
+CS/CS/HB 1535 (McFarland) introduces significant changes to emergency management laws, imposing new restrictions on local governments regarding floodplain management, impact fees, disaster recovery processes, and emergency response coordination.
 The bill limits the duration of a cumulative substantial improvement (CSI) program under the National Flood Insurance Program to just one year, which restricts how local governments track and aggregate repair or improvement costs over time to comply with federal floodplain regulations.
-Additionally, the bill prohibits local governments, school districts, and special districts from charging impact fees for the reconstruction or replacement of a previously existing structure if the replacement maintains the same land use.
-However, a tiered scale assessment may
+Additionally, the bill prohibits local governments, school districts, and special districts from charging impact fees for the reconstruction or replacement of a previously existing structure if the replacement maintains the same land use and does not increase the impact on public facilities beyond that of the original structure.

-Page 13 of 118
+Page 14 of 125

 LEGISLATIVE BILL SUMMARIES

 Florida League of Cities